Berkey® TIPS & FAQS

 Berkey USA Frequently Asked Questions:

 Healthfulness of Reverse Osmosis and Distillation-Based on current research, most health experts are no longer recommending drinking RO or distilled water on a long-term basis because these methods strip out all of the beneficial minerals from the water, making the water an acidic “hypotonic” solution.
 A chemist will tell you that when a hypotonic (de-mineralized) solution comes into contact with a “hypertonic” (mineralized) solution, the minerals within the hypertonic solution will transfer out of hypertonic solution and into the hypotonic solution until equilibrium is achieved.
 What this simply means is that when one drinks hypotonic water, the minerals in the blood and lymphatic system, which are hypertonic, transfer into the hypotonic RO or Distilled water that is consumed and the minerals are flushed out of the body upon urination.
 In an effort to re-mineralize, the blood and lymphatic systems then begin to scavenge for minerals from other parts of the body, such as bones and other organs, and this process repeats itself every time de-mineralized hypotonic water is re-consumed.
 Several studies suggest that people who drink de-mineralized water (hypotonic) over a long period of time tend to be more prone to degenerative diseases such as osteoporosis.
-Berkey® Purification systems do not remove all of the beneficial minerals from the water, but they do extract harmful heavy metals such as lead and mercury as well as sedimentary minerals such as iron oxide.
+Berkey® water systems do not remove all of the beneficial minerals from the water, but they do extract harmful heavy metals such as lead and mercury as well as sedimentary minerals such as iron oxide.
 Therefore, the TDS reading will not typically change much unless there are a lot of heavy metals or sedimentary minerals within the source water.

 Pathological Removal Capability of a Reverse Osmosis System Reverse Osmosis does not remove Pathogenic bacteria and that is why it is often necessary to add an additional UV light to the system.
 However, the UV sometimes does not kill all the bacteria because any turbidity in the water can create shaded spots, preventing some bacteria from being exposed.
 Typically, the UV is installed before the bladder tank, however it is in the bladder tank that bacteria usually colonize.
 Therefore, if the bladder tank is not sterilized on a regular basis, it becomes a source of bacteriological contamination that is never exposed to UV.
-Additionally, the carcasses of the dead bacteria remain within the drinking water with an RO system, whereas they are removed by the Black Berkey® purification elements.
+Additionally, the carcasses of the dead bacteria remain within the drinking water with an RO system, whereas they are removed by the Black Berkey® elements.

 Cost and Maintenance RO systems typically are the most expensive due to the cost of the system and the additional expense to have the system plumbed in.
 Next in cost would be a Distillation unit.
-A Berkey® system will typically be the least expensive of the three.
+A Berkey® water system will typically be the least expensive of the three.
 With respect to cost per gallon of water, calculated upon the cost per gallon for replacement filters and energy costs, Distillation systems and RO systems that properly maintained typically cost between 35-65 cents per gallon.
-A Berkey®system typically costs about 1.8 cents per gallon.
-All Berkey®systems are easy to disassemble and clean.
+A Berkey® water system typically costs about 1.8 cents per gallon.
+All Berkey® water systems are easy to disassemble and clean.
 Typically the lower chamber should be washed in ordinary dishwater once per month.
 Distillation systems need to be soaked and cleaned with vinegar solution to remove the scale, typically after each gallon or two.
 Reverse Osmosis systems can have up to four filter elements, with each needing to be changed at differing intervals from four months up to two years.
 This requires that the water pressure be shut off and part or all of the system be disassembled for maintenance.
 Additionally, the bladder tank should be washed with a chlorine solution at six-month intervals to kill any colonizing bacteria.

 What is the TDS reading of the purified water?